Diversiam90815/TheOrchestra/README.md

 ### Platform support

 Developed and tested on **Windows** with MSVC.
-The CMake now guards its MSVC-only compiler flags and all filesystem paths resolve through JUCE's cross-platform APIs, so a macOS or Linux build is expected to work.
+The CMake now guards its MSVC-only compiler flags and all filesystem paths resolve through JUCE's cross-platform APIs.

 ### Quick start